Envisioning the Future, One Step at a Time¶

 Loss & Training¶

-The model is trained on diverse in-the-wild videos using the standard conditional probability flow matching loss from flow matching.
-KV caching is employed to accelerate autoregressive inference.
+The model is trained on diverse in-the-wild videos using standard conditional probability flow matching loss.
+During inference, KV caching is utilized to reuse attention calculations from history tokens.

 Key Experimental Results¶